Amazon (company): Lobbying

 Amazon lobbies the United States federal government and state governments on multiple issues such as the enforcement of sales taxes on online sales, transportation safety, privacy and data protection and intellectual property.
 According to regulatory filings, Amazon.com focuses its lobbying on the United States Congress, the Federal Communications Commission and the Federal Reserve.
 Amazon.com spent roughly $3.5 million, $5 million and $9.5 million on lobbying, in 2013, 2014 and 2015, respectively.
 In 2019, it spent $16.8 million and had a team of 104 lobbyists.

 Amazon.com was a corporate member of the American Legislative Exchange Council (ALEC) until it dropped membership following protests at its shareholders' meeting on May 24, 2012.

 In 2014, Amazon expanded its lobbying practices as it prepared to lobby the Federal Aviation Administration to approve its drone delivery program, hiring the Akin Gump Strauss Hauer & Feld lobbying firm in June.
 Amazon and its lobbyists have visited with Federal Aviation Administration officials and aviation committees in Washington, D.C. to explain its plans to deliver packages.
 In September 2020 this moved one step closer with the granting of a critical certificate by the FAA.

+During the second Trump Administration, Amazon donated several times to various events and aspects of his presidency.
+Along with several other major companies, Amazon donated $1 million to Trump's inaugural fund.
+In April 2025, Amazon was a corporate sponsor of the White House Easter Egg Roll, after Donald Trump solicited corporate sponsors for the event for the first time.
+In October 2025, Amazon was listed among the donors funding the construction of the White House State Ballroom.